 In many ways Alexander was a pioneer and entrepreneur, he created a unique vocation of teaching his ‘Work’, his very own technique, and it evolved long beyond his early permutations.

-Marketing some thing brand new is never an easy task but Mr Alexander was tireless in attempting to reach an audience with the finer details of what he was doing, why it was a worthy pursuit for anyone.
-He lectured many times, several have written records, and he wrote four books to help him reach a wider audience.
-His writing style is of a certain period, and at times his phrasing is difficult to digest; lots of big ideas, long words and long sentences.
-His written work represents a snapshot in the process of his development.
-His last book was published in 1941.
+Mr Alexander was a tireless marketeer in his attempt to reach and teach an audience on the finer details of what he was doing, why it was a worthy pursuit for anyone.
+He lectured many times, several have written records, and he wrote four books to help him reach a wider audience and explain his vision.
+His written work represents a snapshot in the process of his development, his last book was published in 1941, long before he finished teaching.
 Toward the end of his life he became more and more efficient in what he said, in articulating what his work became about, the art of prevention.

 His work now resides and continues to evolve in the hands of Alexander Technique teachers all around the world.
 So for those who are curious about what he did, you are best directed toward a teacher, who will be able to give you the experience first hand.